 Paying the lowest possible monthly rent isn’t just about watching online listings with an eagle eye or settling for lower-quality digs.
-It’s about the deal you strike with your future landlord.
-In fact, signing a lease offers far more opportunities than most people realize to negotiate lower rent.
+It’s about the deal you strike with your potential landlord.
+In fact, signing a new lease offers far more opportunities than most people realize to negotiate lower rent.
 Even better, you don’t have to be aggressive or cold-blooded!
 If you go about it right, the negotiation will leave everyone happy.
-Here are five tactics to help you establish good footing with the landlord and put you on the path to successfully negotiating a lease agreement:
+Is rent negotiable?
+How do you negotiate rent?
+Where do you start?
+You may be wondering, how to negotiate apartment rent.
+Here are five tactics to help you establish good footing with the landlord and put you on the path to successfully negotiating rent on a lease agreement:

 1. Do your research

-Don’t go into a lease agreement or apartment hunting blindly.
-Do some research when you’re seeking out your perfect new abode.
+Don’t go into a lease agreement or rental property hunting blindly.
+Rental trends change depending on the rental market.
+Will rent go down in 2023 or will it skyrocket?
+Do some research when you’re seeking out your perfect new abode and the different types of apartments available.
 Review sample lease agreements online and get a feel for what legal details to look out for when it’s time to sit down and sign on that bottom line.
 If you have a legal expert in your family or friend circle—even better.
-If they’re familiar with lease terms and terminology, ask them to sit down with you and look it over so you can learn how to navigate the document for yourself and formulate a list of questions.
+If they’re familiar with lease terms and terminology, ask them to sit down with you and look it over so you can learn how to navigate the document for yourself and formulate a list of questions prior to moving into a new apartment.
 After building your knowledge, you can discuss the details with your landlord before signing, protecting yourself and mitigating risk from the start.
 From this point forward you’ll have the experience needed to insist on changes and a keener sense of your rights as a renter.

 2. Get the lay of the land